A new beginning in Armstrong Hall

 Creating a student-centric space for master learners

-In May 2018, the College of Liberal Arts and Sciences moved into a new home in Armstrong Hall.
+The College of Liberal Arts and Sciences is located in the newly renovated Armstrong Hall.
 The transformed first floor — nearly 46,000 square feet of remodeled space — contains a new academic advising and student services hub focused entirely on student success.
-The remodeled second floor will house the office of the dean's administration.
+The second floor houses the office of the dean's administration.

 Unparalleled student support